MHF13/HiveMindEngine/README.md

 ## Description

-HiveMind egine is a project from Mario Hernandez and Oriol Valverde, both studients from CITM university.
+HiveMind engine is a project from Mario Hernandez and Oriol Valverde, both students from CITY university.

 ## Features:
 In our engine, you can create base forme as a cube, pyramid, sphere or cylinder.
 But if you want to use your own files, you can drag and drop them to your project.